ebarbeito/learning-notes/talks/2013-devconfu13-integrated-tests-are-a-scam.md

   * He isn't interested in testing, but in checking
 * Difference between testing and  checking

+## Why are a scan?

+* Why don't we just use isolated test for everything?
+  * There's a problem.
+Isolated modules works but then, a module doesn't talk correctly with another module, etc.
+  * It can be bugs that we only find when we try to run the system all together
+*

 ## References

 * Checking vs Testing Michael Bolton [[1](https://www.satisfice.com/blog/archives/856)], [[2](https://www.infoq.com/news/2009/12/testing-or-checking/)], [[3](https://www.google.com/search?q=Checking+vs+Testing+Michael+Bolton)]